hoang-tran/hoang-tran.github.io/_drafts/how-to-write-unit-tests-in-ios-p1-xctestcase.md

 3. Expectation: expect gun to be out of bullet
 {% endhighlight %}

-* Case 2: Gun CANNOT shoot if it has no bullet
+* Case 2: if it has no bullet, the gun CANNOT shoot

 {% highlight abc %}
 1. Setup: create a gun with no bullet